writethedocs/www/docs/hiring-guide/portfolios.rst

 A portfolio consists of a set of the writer's best samples of their work.
 What "best samples" means is entirely subjective on your part.
-When building out a portfolio, include samples of writing that
+When building out a portfolio, include samples of writing that:

 - you are exceptionally proud of
 - demonstrate a particular skill
-- validates domain knowledge in a particular area
+- validate domain knowledge in a particular area
-- showcases your understanding of good technical writing technique
+- showcase your understanding of good technical writing technique

 Hiring managers and interviewers are pressed for time like anyone else.
 Long pieces are unlikely to be read in their entirety.